KnowsHTML/register/README.md

 This is using Freenom, for the free domain, and it's only been registered for a year.
 This *might* mean that I am unable to keep this domain, Freenom *does* let me renew the domain a few days before it expires.
 I have made my Cloudflare API key and Github Person Access Token both expire on 5th of August 2023, so I will also need to update that.
 If you love the project and are up for it, remind me to renew the domain.
 If it isn't for free, I will have to renew it again, making the domain unavailable, *for a while though*.
 Whilst writing this I've realised that I still have your data, just not applied it, so I can very easily just reapply them.

 I am not responsible for whatever you do on your domain.
 I am the owner of the root domain, you are the owner of the subdomain.
 You are responsible, and I am not to blame for **anything at all**.

+## __Disclaimer__
+This has been discontinued.
+If you really want a subdomain at `knows-ht.ml`, DM me on Discord with the information.
+I'll do it manually :D